AlePioggia/NoSql-cli-emulator/docs/index.md

 Each peer can find others, since a decentralized service discovery mechanism was implemented.
 It's based on a non-blocking UDP broadcast loop, in which messages containing node id and address are included.
 Each peer memorizes the discovered addresses locally.

 ![Component diagram Image](images/component_diagram.png)

+*figure 2.* component diagram, explaining the logic behind the structure of a single peer.

 ### Modelling